 “Welcome to the place where all the creatures meet, the last building the left on a dead-end street.”

 Greetings hellspawns and do-gooders.
 Hellion here reviewing Snoop Dogg’s Hood of Horror.

 An urban anthology of three macabre tales in the inner city, as told by the Hound of Hell played by Snoop Dogg.

-Truthfully, there’s four stories here because we learn how “the cribkeeper” earned his station in a nice anime sequence that opens up the movie.
-After a violent shootout with another gang leaves his baby sister dead, a young man trades his soul to the devil in exchange for her to return home to their mama alive and well.
-He then becomes the Hound of Hell, aka the cribkeeper, the guy who shows lost souls their new residence in the Hood of Horror.
+Truthfully, there are four stories here because we learn how “the cribkeeper” earned his station in a nice anime sequence that opens up the movie.
+When a violent shootout with a rival gang kills his baby sister, a young man makes a deal with the devil to bring her back from the dead.
+In return, he becomes the Hound of Hell, aka the cribkeeper, the guy who shows lost souls their new residence in the Hood of Horror.

 In between, and sometimes mixed in with each story, the Hound of Hell shows up to rap out the evil irony about to take place.
-With Half-pint, his very own little demon sidekick and two vampire “slanks” wriggling by his side, the “cribkeeper” does what the Tales of the Crypt Cryptkeeper used to do on his show, predict a ghastly, perhaps gruesome end and even worse afterlife for our lead protagonists.
+With Half-pint, his very own little demon sidekick, and two vampire-“slanks” wriggling by his side, the “cribkeeper” does what the Tales of the Crypt Cryptkeeper used to do on his show, predict a ghastly, perhaps gruesome end, and an even worse afterlife for our lead protagonists.